CRASHSpace/tuesday/_start/starter_checklist.md

 * Information on images

 ### Home Network
 * Get to know your router
 * Avoid IoT until security has improved

-### Devices
-* RadioDead bag
-* Isolate things that watch
-* Isolate things that listen
-* Don't plug in peripherals/drives
-* Things that make noise can listen

 ### Bad News
 * None of this is the problem - Social Engineering